tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 When building from source, you will still build a pip package and install that.

+Please note that building from sources takes a lot of memory resources by default and if you want to limit RAM usage you can add `--local_resources 2048,.5,1.0` while invoking bazel.

 ```bash
 $ bazel build -c opt //tensorflow/tools/pip_package:build_pip_package